AlexBor78/Cpp-FileServer/docs/Server.md

 ### start

-call init and starting server
+Call init and starting server.

-no returning
+Not returning.

 ### stop

-join all threads and close socket
+Join all threads and close all connections and socket.

-no returning
+Not returning.

 ### init

-It initing Server to start

-Creating socket and bind that.
+Technical function, that initing Server to start, Creating socket and bind that.

-return 0 if success,
+Return 0 if success,
-or return -1 if not success
+or return -1 if not success.

 ### servProccess

-Create threads for clients
+Create threads for clients.

-no returning
+Not returning.

 ### cltProccess

-proccess of work with clients, use other functions
+Proccess of work with clients, use other functions to perform actions.

-no returning
+Not returning.

 ### servAccept

+Call in cltProccess().
-Accept client connection
+Accept client connection,

-return 0 if succes and -1 if unsuccess
+return 0 if succes and -1 if unsuccess.

 ### cltDo

-action proccess
+Call in cltProccess().
+Action proccessing,

-return 0 if succes and 1 if connection shold will close
+return 0 if succes and <strong>1 if connection shold will close.</strong>

 ### ServSend && ServRecv

-technical functions for send/recv data
+Technical functions for send/recv data.

-based on functions send/recv
+Based on functions send/recv.

-return 0 if succcess or -1 if unsuccess
+Return 0 if succcess or -1 if unsuccess.

 ### recvHead

-functions for easy recv Protocol::Head
+Technical function for easy recv Protocol::Head, based on ServRecv.

-based on ServRecv

-return 0 if succcess or -1 if unsuccess
+Return 0 if succcess or -1 if unsuccess.

 ### recvMiddle

-functions for easy recv Protocol::Middle

-based on ServRecv
+Technical function for easy recv Protocol::Middle, based on ServRecv

-return 0 if succcess or -1 if unsuccess
+Return 0 if succcess or -1 if unsuccess.

 ### sendSuccess

-functions for easy send success Protocol::End

-based on ServSend
+Technical function for easy send success Protocol::End, based on ServSend

-return 0 if succcess or -1 if unsuccess
+Return 0 if succcess or -1 if unsuccess.

 ### sendFail

-functions for easy send unsuccess Protocol::End

-based on ServSend
+Technical function for easy send unsuccess Protocol::End, based on ServSend

-return 0 if succcess or -1 if unsuccess
+Return 0 if succcess or -1 if unsuccess

 ### chekConnection()

-after action proccess if client want to cheak connection, call in cltDo()
+Call in cltDo().

+Send success Head to test connectoin.

-return 0 if succcess or -1 if unsuccess
+Return 0 if succcess or -1 if unsuccess

 ### endSesion

-after action proccess if client want to close sesion, call in cltDo()
+Call in cltDo().

+Send success Head if success, then start to close.

-return 0 if succcess or -1 if unsuccess
+Return 0 if succcess or -1 if unsuccess

 ### recvMsg()

-after action proccess if client want to send message, call in cltDo()
+Call in cltDo().

+Recv message, print to console and return back to client.

-return 0 if succcess or -1 if unsuccess
+Return 0 if succcess or -1 if unsuccess.